gabriel-jm/lithen-fns/docs/signals/shell.md

 this signal.
 Because of it, the shell callback will be called again when any of the signals used gets a value update.

+For better element diff, use the `key` attribute in the elements returned by the shell.
+With this attribute the `ShellComment` knows which elements may represent the same value or a previous version of it.

 ```ts
 const letters = signal(['a', 'b', 'c'])